CSY0N/CsyonSubMenu/README.md

 --------------------------------------------------------------------------------------------------
 ## About
 -  By the way to anyone who ask's about the CsyonSubMenu script, is not entire mine, there is actually in credits every single person who i taked code from and who helped me with this.
-## Latest Ultimate Menu Kiddions update was on: 05/09/2024
+## Latest CsyonSubMenu Kiddions update was on: 05/09/2024
-## Latest Ultimate Menu YimMenu update was on: 31/08/2024
+## Latest CsyonSubMenu YimMenu update was on: 31/08/2024